yirkajk/yirkajk.github.io/README.md

 ***

 ### News:
+  * September 2 -- Our paper "Qubit-efficient entanglement spectroscopy" has been published in *Quantum*.
   * June 27 -- I will be spending this week participating in the invitation-only Dagstuhl workshop on Quantum Complexity: Theory and Application.
   * December 4 -- The video of my talk for AQIS 2020 is now available: https://youtu.be/J9AnuKkgrIk.
   * December 4 -- I've been asked to participate as part of the CS Department's Graduate Admissions Committee.
   * October 28 -- GRACS is launching the Graduate Application Assistance Program (GAAP) to mentor underrepresented applicants to the PhD program.
 I'll be helping organize this.
   * October -- I was asked to referee a paper for *Quantum*: my first journal review.
   * October 15 -- I've been elected to the CS Department's Graduate Representative Association (GRACS).
 I'll be serving as chair.
-  * October 8 -- New preprint posted on arXiv: "Qubit-efficient entanglement spectroscopy using qubit resets" with Yigit Subasi at Los Alamos. [https://arxiv.org/abs/2010.03080](https://arxiv.org/abs/2010.03080).

-*Last updated: July 6, 2021*
+*Last updated: September 9, 2021*